 Off-payroll working in the public sector

-From April 2017, if workers are engaged through their own limited company to work for a public sector body, responsibility to apply the intermediaries rules (commonly known as the IR35 rules) will fall to the public sector body, agency or other third party paying the worker’s company.
+From April 2017, if workers are engaged through their own limited company to work for a public sector body, responsibility to apply the intermediaries rules (commonly known as the IR35 rules) fell to the public sector body, agency or other third party paying the worker’s company.
 The public sector body, agency or other third party will be liable to pay any associated income tax and National Insurance.

-To help the public sector body, agency or other third party to determine whether the intermediaries rules apply, HMRC will provide a new interactive online tool.
-The aim is to support the decision making process, not only for public sector employers, but also for individuals working through their own limited company in the private sector.
+To help the public sector body, agency or other third party to determine whether the intermediary rules apply, HMRC provided a new interactive online tool.
+The aim was to support the decision making process, not only for public sector employers, but also for individuals working through their own limited company in the private sector.

 If a permanent employee left their company on a Friday, then returned to work on a Monday with the same company in the same role but as a self-employed contractor, this would be considered disguised remuneration and fall foul of IR35.

 IR35 was designed to stop employers from releasing their employees from permanent jobs and rehiring them as contractors without the need to pay National Insurance or PAYE tax.
 At the same time, the move also removes the work rights (i.e. unfair dismissal, sick pay etc.) of the employee - so IR35 is also designed to prevent exploitation in this respect.

 What does IR35 mean for you?

 Is there any benefit in trading through your own limited company if you are inside IR35?

 If you are inside IR35 you can still claim travelling and accommodation expenses, 5% of your turnover.
 So, from a financial point of view, it still could be worth it.
 Also, any other contract work you do could also be put through your existing company.

-Accounting IT can review your contract and, drawing on their experience, advise whether or not, in their opinion, it falls foul of IR35.
+Accounting IT can review your contract and, drawing on their experience, advise whether, in their opinion, it falls foul of IR35.

 How to ensure you fall outside of IR35